 Walking through a little pathway around the white stupa, you will spot a little opening amongst the trees that leads to a flat section of the rock.
 Here is where you will get the best views of the surrounding jungle and the hills of Sinharaja forest in the distance.

 How to get there: We took a combination of two buses from Tangalle – Beliatta (35 Rps one way); Beliatta to Mulkirigala (bus towards Meditia, 28 Rps one way).
 It is only 5-7 min walk from Mulkirigala bus stop to the temple.
 Entrance ticket: 500 Rps.

 Mingle with the locals at the Tangalle town markets

 At first sight, Tangalle appears to be a little dusty and busy.
-But there a few interesting things to be discovered.
+But there are a few interesting things to be discovered.
 Firstly, the central bus station can be used as the hub for exploring all of the surrounding areas.
 Next door, the local food market comes alive on Wednesdays and Sundays with vendors lining up floors with a vivid array of exotic fruits and vegetables.
 It’s fun to roam around discovering and sampling unfamiliar produce.
 If you look up, you may spot a few monkeys watching you (and your shopping) from the roof tiles.

 5 minute south, you will find a small beach leading up to a fishing harbour.
 We met a fisherman who described their experience with 2004 tsunami and invited us to check out their fishing boats.
 It was then worth walking to the nearby Dutch Rest House and Court Complex where we could see glimpses of local history and view the images of devastation caused by the tsunami.